 People who believe we're here to be makers, and not just takers.

-I suspect I may be in need of some sort of balancing agent.
+At any rate, I suspect I may be in need of some sort of balancing agent.
 My Platonic complement (that's with a majuscule P, note) is probably the last person I'd expect to meet, and vice-versa.

-Anyway, drop me a line if you've noticed a distinct lack of nerdy Dorothy Parker-wannabes in your life.
+Drop me a line if you've noticed a distinct lack of nerdy Dorothy Parker-wannabes in your life.